kv35xx/sample-demo/index.md

 ```

 The service returns a response that is similar to the following.
 The value for
-the bodySha1 field matches the value from the `sha1sum` command.
+the bodySha1 field matches the output from the `sha1sum` command.

 ```json
 {